-– Your entry fee goes a long way and full details can be found on the Race Entry Procedure page.
+– Your entry fee goes a long way and full details can be found on the Enter Race page.

-– Dinner and breakfast will be provided at the three hotels where each of the overnight stops occur and lunch will be provided at the finish of both days of the event.
-For those seeking additional replenishments there are cash bars and restaurants available at all three hotels.
+– Dinner and breakfast will be provided in the hotel and lunch will be provided at the finish of both days of the event.
+For those seeking additional replenishments there are cash bars and ala carte menus available at the resort.

-– Dinner at Bushman’s Nek Resort on the final night of the event will be in the form of an Awards Dinner whereby the overall podium positions will be awarded their prizes together with any category winners and lucky draw prizes.
+– Dinner on the final night of the event will be in the form of an Awards Dinner whereby the overall podium positions will be awarded their prizes together with any category winners and lucky draw prizes.

-– Runners are welcome to book extra seats at the dinner for friends and family for an additional charge and must do so when entering the event.
-The cost per extra ticket will be R220 p.p.
+– Runners are welcome to book extra seats at the Awards Dinner for friends and family for an additional charge and must do so when entering the event.
+The cost per extra ticket will be R325 p.p.

 -The weather in the Drakensberg in May generally consists of cold nights that can dip below zero and mild days in the high teens and low twenties.
 It is very important that runners bring suitable clothing for the evenings to counter the potentially sub-zero temperatures.